AneriShah2610/go-cockroachdb-JWT-gomodule-trainingapp/README.md

 1. Clone repo
 2. Run `go run main.go`
-3. Run 'http://localhost:8000/' on postman or ant other client tool
+3. Run 'http://localhost:8000/' on postman or any other client tool